 Dragør, a picturesque fishing village, is known for its well-preserved old town with cobbled streets and yellow-painted houses.
 It offers a peaceful break from city life and a glimpse into Danish maritime history.

-Travel Time: It takes about 30-40 minutes to reach Dragør by bus from Copenhagen.
+Travel Time: About 30-40 minutes by bus

 Travel Tip: Enjoy a leisurely walk along the harbor and try some fresh seafood at a local restaurant.